twinity1/puzzle/README.md

 [Follow this guide how to create your first template and start scaffolding](USAGE.md)

-or Check out the [example project](puzzle-example-project) for a complete demonstration of puzzle templates and usage.
+or check out the [example project](https://github.com/twinity1/puzzle-example-project) for a complete demonstration of puzzle templates and usage.

 ## Configuration